-The constituents for the STOXX Low Carbon family of indices will be selected from the STOXX Global 1800 universe, excluding coal companies.
-Companies are selected based on their Carbon Intensity Data (Scope 1 + Scope 2 Greenhouse Gas emissions (GHG) / Revenue (\$million)).
+The constituents for the STOXX Low Carbon family of indices will be selected from the STOXX Global 1800 universe.
+Companies are selected based on their Carbon Intensity Data (Scope 1 + Scope 2 Greenhouse Gas emissions (GHG) / Revenue (\$million)) from ISS ESG.